Overview of Chromatin immunoprecipitation (ChIP)

 - The role of an RNA processing enzyme in the transcription cycle of Pol II9

-Hundreds of Bethyl antibodies are validated for use in chromatin immunoprecipitation.
+Dozens of Bethyl antibodies are validated for use in chromatin immunoprecipitation.
 The complete list is here:

 1. Gilmour DS, Lis JT.
 1984.
 Detecting protein-DNA interactions in vivo: distribution of RNA polymerase on specific bacterial genes.
 Proc Natl Acad Sci USA.
 July;81(14):4275–4279.